Last updated on October 10th, 2019

 The best part of October is always Halloween.
 What better way to celebrate than having someone try to scare the living daylights out of you.
 Or at least try in my case.
-Here are 13 of the Scariest Haunted Houses in the Twin Cities.
+We are known to have the best-haunted houses in Minnesota.
+But sometimes they don’t always live up to the hype.
+This is why I have the 13 of the Scariest Haunted Houses in the Twin Cities for you to check out.
+They are definitely adult only on the scare scale.

 Scariest Haunted Houses in the Twin Cities